Roger-505/doom_nexys/README.md

     ```bash
     make all
     ```
-6. After the Doom main menu shows in the monitor, create a Python virtual environment for the Python script that handles I/O.
+8. After the Doom main menu shows in the monitor, create a Python virtual environment for the Python script that handles I/O.
    Issue the following command:
     ```bash
-    python3 -m venv
+    python3 -m venv venv
     ```
-7. Install the necessary packages.
+9. Install the necessary packages.
 Issue the following command:
     ```bash
     pip3 install pygame pyserial
     ```
-8. Run the Python script that handles I/O. Take in mind the following considerations:
+10. Run the Python script that handles I/O. Take in mind the following considerations:
     - Keyboard and mouse may be used to play the game.
-    - Controls may be seen by cliking the F2 key at any time.
+    - Controls may be seen by cliking the F1 key at any time.

     Issue the following command:
     ```bash
     python3 doom.py
     ```

-9. Enjoy!
+11. Enjoy!

 ## ToDo